2025 Cincinnati Bengals season: Week 2: vs. Jacksonville Jaguars

-With the win, the Bengals won their first two regular season games for the first time since 2018.
-However, the team suffered a major blow as quarterback Joe Burrow suffered a Grade 3 turf toe injury during the second quarter.
-The injury will require surgery and have Burrow sidelined for at least three months.
-Backup quarterback Jake Browning stepped in and finished the game, securing the win.
-Following the win, Browning was announced as the Bengals' starting quarterback in Burrow's absence, and head coach Zac Taylor said that the team has full confidence in him.
-Burrow underwent successful turf toe surgery on September 19, though the timeline for his return is currently unknown.
+With the win, the Bengals started 2–0 for the first time since 2018.
+However, the team suffered a major blow as quarterback Joe Burrow suffered a Grade 3 turf toe injury in the second quarter which resulting in him missing the next nine games and required surgery.
+Backup quarterback Jake Browning stepped in to finish the game, securing the win.
+Thereafter, Browning was announced as the Bengals' starting quarterback in Burrow's absence, and head coach Zac Taylor said that the team has full confidence in him.
+Burrow underwent successful turf toe surgery on September 19.
+He did not return until Thanksgiving against Baltimore in Week 13.